shabin5785/Webpack_Learn/README.md

 - babel will need different preset for different languages.
 Basic is for es15 or 16.
 Need separate for react or other languages.

+- Using webpack we can split our code and vendor code like React or Angular and load it separate.
+So we can load the vendor code only once at startup and increase app speed.